AYUSHKHAIRE/web-view/README.md

 # Accessweb: Break the Barriers!

+**This is the part of my google solutions challange 2025 .
+AI for better tomorrow**

 Accessweb is a web-based platform that aims to break accessibility barriers for people with disabilities.
 The platform is designed to provide a seamless and inclusive experience, ensuring that everyone can access and use the web without any hurdles.
 It has the potential to be a game-changer in the field of accessibility, making the web more inclusive for all.

 ## Demo